janscience/Teensy_Amp/R2.0/README.md

 ## 3.3V

 - Power supply down to 3.3V!
-The AD8224 supports this.
+But the AD8224 does not support this.
+We need to replace the OP amps by some low power versions.

 - No USB input needed.
 The Teensy provides up to 250mA on the 3.3V pin.
 This enough for powering 35 amplifiers!